What is an antimicrobial plastic?

 What are common antimicrobial technologies for plastics?

-There is a range of antimicrobial technologies that are suitable for integration into plastics.
+A range of antimicrobial technologies are suitable for integration into plastics.
 Common active ingredients include silver and zinc.
-There are other actives available that are based on non-heavy metals.
+There are other actives available that are based on non-heavy-metal and metal-free formulations.

 What are common applications for antimicrobial plastics?